enriquepablo/nlproject/docs/npl_foundation.rst

 Now to the representation of natural verbs.
-For simplicity, we will only consider natural verbs that represent binary relations, so a sentence with such a verb would have the form of a triplet subject-verb-object.
+For simplicity, we will only consider natural verbs that represent binary relations, so a natural sentence with such a verb would have the form of a triplet subject-verb-object.
 To represent this relation, we use a ternary operator "f" (from fact).
 So, a non-copular sentence, in our system, would